karlhorky/pxue.github.io/_posts/2020-12-13-great-software-engineer.markdown

 more often.
 They are someone who's made lots of decisions, both right and wrong ones, and learned something from the wrong ones.

+Got a comment, a suggestion?
+Send me a tweet at [@pxue](https://twitter.com/pxue), I'd love to hear your thought!

 ---

 Footnotes: